EUDAT-B2ACCESS/b2access-deprovisioning/README.rst

         to:
           - "SP1 Operator <admin@sp1.eudat.eu>"
           - "SP2 Operator <admin@sp2.eudat.eu>"
+          - "SP3 Operator <admin@sp3.eudat.eu>"
         subject: "Deprovisioned B2ACCESS accounts"
         intro_text: "See attachment for details of deprovisioned B2ACCESS accounts.\n\nNote: This is an automated email, please don't reply."

+    # (Optional) The group of users to check for disabled user accounts.
+    # Defaults to the ROOT group
+    #user_group: "testGroup"

+    # Logging level: CRITICAL, ERROR, WARNING, INFO, or DEBUG.
+Defaults to WARNING.
+    log_level: "WARNING"

+    # Determines if changes will be made if needed
+    dry_run: False

 See also ``config.yml.example``.